-The analyses we use to illustrate these techniques are based on research questions related to racial and ethnic differences, hereafter referred to as racial differences, in diabetes risk and self-rated health.
+The analyses we use to illustrate these techniques are based on research related to racial and ethnic differences, hereafter referred to as racial differences, in diabetes risk and self-rated health.
 The literatures on diabetes and self-reported health find strong, incontrovertible racial differences in both outcomes with some evidence that these differences decline with age (Hummer et al. 2004, Markides et al. 1997).
 Further, it is well known that obesity and physical activity are related to the risk for diabetes, but it is less clear if these variables affect racial differences.
 There is some evidence that racial disparities in diabetes are higher for normal and overweight individuals and lower among the obese, but few studies have tested whether physical activity benefits one group more than another (Zhang et al., 2009).
 Thus, we use differences in probabilities to examine racial differences in diabetes and health by age.
-Then we compute differences in DCRs and ADCs to examine racial disparities in the effects of aging on the probability of diabetes, differences in the impact of physical activity on the probability of diabetes, and whether racial differences in the effect of physical activity vary over the middle-to-late life course.
+Then we compute differences in DCRs and ADCs to examine racial disparities in the effects of aging on diabetes, differences in the impact of physical activity on the probability of diabetes, and whether racial differences in the effect of physical activity vary over the middle-to-late life course.

 Our example uses data from the Health and Retirement Study (HRS), a representative sample of older adults in the US (Health and Retirement Study, 2006).2 Approximately 22,000 individuals and their spouses were interviewed about every other year since 1992 using a multistage, clustered probability sampling design that represents non-institutionalized individuals age 50 or over in the 48 contiguous states, with an over-sampling of black and hispanic Americans.
 Data from the 2006 wave of the HRS were extracted from the RAND HRS data files (RAND, 2014).
 From the 16,955 respondents who had non-zero sampling weights, we excluded 10 respondents who were too young to be in the sample, 380 who did not identify as white, black, or hispanic, 7 with incomes greater than two million, 246 who did not report body mass, and 86 with missing data for other variables in our analyses.
 The resulting sample includes 16,226 observations.
-Analyses were conducted with Stata 14.2
+Analyses were conducted with Stata 14.2 using adjustments for complex sampling (StataCorp, 2015a).
+Two-tailed tests are used in all analyses.
+Analyses used Stata's (StataCorp, 2015b) margin command along with the SPost13 package (Long and Freese, 2014).
+Similar features are being developed in R (Leeper, 2016).
+The do-files construct our analysis dataset and can reproduce our analyses can be obtained by running the command search groupsbrm in Stata and following the instructions for downloading files.
+Then, type help groupsbrm for details on creating the dataset.

 2The Health and Retirement Study is sponsored by the National Institute on Aging (grant number NIA U01AG009740) and is conducted by the University of Michigan.
 To access these data you must register with HRS.
 Our dataset was constructed from the 2006 Fat file and version N of the RAND HRS file.
 The versions of these files that are currently available for download could differ from those we used.
-The do-file used to construct our analysis dataset can be obtained by running the command search groupsbrm in Stata and following the instructions for downloading files.
-Then, type help groupsbrm for details on creating the dataset.